-Responsibilities of researchers, institutions and Heart & Stroke with respect to research integrity are outlined in the Heart & Stroke Framework: Responsible Conduct of Research.
-Heart & Stroke defines research misconduct to include actions that are inconsistent with "integrity" as defined in the Tri-Agency Policy Framework for the Responsible Conduct of Research, and to include such actions as fabrication, falsification, destruction of research records, plagiarism, redundant publications or self-plagiarism, invalid authorship, inadequate acknowledgement, mismanagement of Conflict of Interest.
+Responsibilities of researchers, institutions and Heart & Stroke with respect to research integrity are outlined in the Heart & Stroke defines research misconduct to include actions that are inconsistent with "integrity" as defined in the Tri-Agency Policy Framework for the Responsible Conduct of Research, and to include such actions as fabrication, falsification, destruction of research records, plagiarism, redundant publications or self-plagiarism, invalid authorship, inadequate acknowledgement, mismanagement of Conflict of Interest.
 Heart & Stroke will assess allegations of scientific misconduct in the following manner:

-• Any allegation of scientific misconduct will be initially reviewed by Heart & Stroke to determine whether an investigation is warranted.
+Any allegation of scientific misconduct will be initially reviewed by Heart & Stroke to determine whether an investigation is warranted.
 If it is felt that an investigation is required, Heart & Stroke may request that this be conducted by the host institution of the individual considered to have performed the alleged misconduct.
-In allegations specifically related to the peer review process, the investigation may be conducted jointly by the institution and Heart & Stroke.
+In allegations specifically relate to the peer review process, the investigation may be conducted jointly by the institution and Heart & Stroke.